about ALexei zavitz

-Juno Zavitz is a workplace mental health consultant, clinician, and educator specializing in the wellbeing and sustainability of frontline service providers, and mental healthcare and social service organizations.
+Alexei Zavitz (formerly Juno) is a workplace mental health consultant, clinician, and educator specializing in the wellbeing and sustainability of frontline service providers, and mental healthcare and social service organizations.

 His consulting practice supports organizations across Canada to build healthier, more sustainable workplaces through leadership coaching, conflict mediation, program design, and training in workplace mental health.

-His work is dually informed by graduate-level training in psychotherapy, spiritual care and theology at the University of Toronto, social work and end of life/death studies, as well as lived experience of mental illness, addiction and life-changing bereavement.
-His academic interests include ecotheology, treating moral injury in service providers, and theistic Anarchism.
+Alexei holds a Master of Psychospiritual Studies from Emmanuel College at the University of Toronto, is currently pursuing an additional MA in Practical Theology, and is also formally educated in social service work, end of life/death studies, and visual arts.
+His work is also informed by lived experience of mental illness, addiction and life-changing bereavement.
+His academic research focuses on ecotheology, treating moral injury in service providers, and theistic Anarchism.

-Outside of his professional life, he is an ultramarathon trail runner, solo backpacker and mountain enthusiast, avid traveller, and parent to a rescue xoloitzcuintli named Toci.
+Outside of his professional life, Alexei is an ultramarathon trail runner, solo backpacker and mountain enthusiast, avid traveller, and parent to a rescue xoloitzcuintli named Toci.

 Mission